cybriq/proc/README.md

-To make nice tagged versions with the version number in the commit as well as matching to the tag, there is a tool called [bumper](cmd/bumper) that bumps the version to the next patch version (vX.X.PATCH), embeds this new version number into [version.go](./version.go) with the matching corresponding git commit hash.
+To make nice tagged versions with the version number in the commit as well as matching to the tag, there is a tool called [bumper](cmd/bumper) that bumps the version to the next patch version (vX.X.PATCH), embeds this new version number into [version.go](./version.go) with the matching git commit hash of the parent commit.
 This will make importing this library at an exact commit much more human.

 In addition, it makes it easy to make a nice multi line commit message as many repositories request in their CONTRIBUTION file by replacing ` -- ` with two carriage returns.

 To install: